CBD and the Mechanisms (plural) of Anxiety

 The first really seems like a stretch.

-How could CBD possible affect something as complicated and marbleized as brain area function??
+How could CBD possibly affect something as complicated and marbleized as brain area function??
 Can it?

 A study took brain scans of people given CBD for anxiety.